pangz-lab/ts-skeleton/README.md

 ```

 ## 📤 Publishing
-Check the following.
+Check the following before publishing.
 - [x] Make sure you created your `npm` [account](https://docs.npmjs.com/creating-a-new-npm-user-account).
 - [x] You need to login first in `npm` thru CLI during the first run.
 You can use `npm login`.
 - [x] Check your `package.json` and update the keys accordingly.
 Check the values of the common keys like
  <br>`version`, `description`, `keywords`, `dependencies`,`homepage`, `bugs` and others.
 [See here](https://docs.npmjs.com/cli/v10/configuring-npm/package-json) for details.
 - [x] Each publish requires a new version.
-Increment the `version` value as needed.
+Increment the `version` as needed.
 - [x] Document your library.
-Check and update the TODOs marker of `README.md`.
+Check and update the `TODOs` marker in `README.md`.
-- [x] Check and update your license.
+- [x] Check and update the license.

 ```bash
 ./tsk --publish